fabio-teichmann/webpage/performance.md

 - whenever user interactions happen, the render-tree is re-rendered
 - this should be limited to what is necessary to re-load vs. the whole page

+## FE Optimisations

+- Optimised code
+- Progressive web apps (as close to native mobile apps as possible)

+### Optimised Code

+- KPIs
+  - time to first meaningful paint
+  - time to interactive

+### Code splitting

+- serve js code to pages which actually need it
+- use **production build** for 3rd party packages that are used across pages
+  - `npm run build`